oemof/oemof-solph/docs/usage.rst

     example can be found in the examples.

 The next step would be to model the connections between cells.
-Here, we resort to the class :py:class:`oemof.solph.buses.Bus`.
-Usually  each connection bus has two inputs (from the "parent cell" and the "child cell") and two outputs (to the "parent cell" and the "child cell").
+Here, we resort to the class :py:class:`oemof.solph.components.Link`.
+Each connection Link has two inputs (from the "parent cell" and the "child cell") and two outputs (to the "parent cell" and the "child cell").
 A connection between the "parent cell" `es` and the "child cell" `ec_1` could look like this: